xiaojueguan/Intel-iasl/README.md

 Errors changed to warnings:

-'Invalid combination of Length and Min/Max fixed flags' (3043, one form only)
+'Invalid combination of Length and Min/Max fixed flags' (6043->3043, one form only)

+'Length is larger than Min/Max window' (6049->3049)

+'Length is not equal to fixed Min/Max window' (6050->3050)

-'Reserved name must be a control method (with zero arguments)' (3103)
+'Reserved name must be a control method (with zero arguments)' (6103->3103)

-'invalid object type for reserved name' (3105)
+'invalid object type for reserved name' (6105->3105)

-'result not used' (3114)

-'Non-hex letters must be upper case' (3136)
+'Non-hex letters must be upper case' (6136->3136)

-'Result is not used, operator has no effect' (3114)
+'Result is not used, operator has no effect' (6114->3114)

+You can use the -Rd flag to disable these changes regarding errors vs. warnings.